Our Mental Health & Wellness Team

 Amber’s approach to clinical work is gentle, humorous when appropriate, and she isn’t afraid to ask difficult questions when necessary.
 She uses play therapy, narrative therapy, solution focused, and interpersonal therapy.
 One of her main goals is to help her clients tune in to themselves and empower them to do important self work.
 If you’re looking to make strides in life, Amber can help.

-Ashley Grim, LGPC, CPT
+Ashley Grim, LCPC, CPT

 Ashley comes to the practice from an array of helping professions, primarily, as a personal trainer and strength coach.
 Ashley uses her understanding of wellness to approach therapy holistically with an emphasis on how our mental health impacts our bodies and vice versa.
 A Maryland native, Ashley received her master’s degree from Ohio University and has worked in the realms of mental health and fitness in numerous states.
 She is a certified personal trainer amongst holding other fitness related certifications.